Find Affordable College Courses

 Medical Assisting majors at PMI Aurora take out an average of $10,324 in student loans while working on their Undergraduate Certificate.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $79.

-Read full report on Allied Health & Medical Assisting Services at Pima Medical Institute - Aurora
+Full Allied Health & Medical Assisting Services at Pima Medical Institute - Aurora Report

-Carrington College, Boise came in at #6 in this year’s edition of the Most Popular Allied Health Services Undergraduate Certificate Schools in the Rocky Mountains Region ranking.
-Carrington College, Boise is a fairly small private for-profit school located in the city of Boise.
+Carrington College, Boise landed the #6 spot in the 2023 rankings for the most popular undergraduate certificate allied health and medical assisting services programs.
+Carrington College, Boise is a small private for-profit school located in the medium-sized city of Boise.

 About 93% of the students majoring in medical assisting at the school are women while 8% are male.